 (b) every building, enclosure or place declared to be a prison under section 5;

-“prison offence” means a minor prison offence or an aggravated prison offence;
+prison offence means a minor prison offence or an aggravated prison offence;

-“prison officer” means a person engaged or deemed to have been engaged to be a prison officer under section 13 and a person appointed or deemed to have been appointed under section 6 to an office designated by rules for the purposes only of this definition;
+prison officer means a person engaged or deemed to have been engaged to be a prison officer under section 13 and a person appointed or deemed to have been appointed under section 6 to an office designated by rules for the purposes only of this definition;

-“prison services” means the management, control and security of a prison and the welfare of the prisoners at the prison;
+prison services means the management, control and security of a prison and the welfare of the prisoners at the prison;

-“prisoner” means a person committed to prison for punishment, on remand, for trial, to be kept in strict custody, for contempt of court, for contempt of Parliament or otherwise ordered into strict security or safe custody, or otherwise ordered to be detained in a prison under a law of the State or the Commonwealth and also means a prisoner whose sentence has been commuted by an extension of the Royal Mercy and in each case a person continues to be a prisoner for so long as he remains in lawful custody;
+prisoner means a person committed to prison for punishment, on remand, for trial, to be kept in strict custody, for contempt of court, for contempt of Parliament or otherwise ordered into strict security or safe custody, or otherwise ordered to be detained in a prison under a law of the State or the Commonwealth and also means a prisoner whose sentence has been commuted by an extension of the Royal Mercy and in each case a person continues to be a prisoner for so long as he remains in lawful custody;

-“repealed Act” means the Act repealed by section 116 and includes regulations made under that Act;
+repealed Act means the Act repealed by section 116 and includes regulations made under that Act;

-“rules” means rules made under section 35;
+rules means rules made under section 35;

-“standing orders” means standing orders issued by a superintendent under section 37;
+standing orders means standing orders issued by a superintendent under section 37;

-“subcontractor” means a subcontractor of a contractor and includes a person with whom a subcontractor contracts and a person with whom that person contracts;
+subcontractor means a subcontractor of a contractor and includes a person with whom a subcontractor contracts and a person with whom that person contracts;

-“superintendent” means the superintendent or other officer or prison officer who is at the relevant time in charge of a prison and does not include a person who is in charge of a lock-up;
+superintendent means the superintendent or other officer or prison officer who is at the relevant time in charge of a prison and does not include a person who is in charge of a lock-up;

-“visiting justice” means a person who is appointed to be a visiting justice under section 54.
+visiting justice means a person who is appointed to be a visiting justice under section 54.

 (2) A reference in a provision of this Act set out in the Table to this subsection to a prison officer or to an officer includes a reference to a person who is authorised to exercise a power set out in clause 2 of Schedule 2 to the Court Security and Custodial Services Act 1999.